 1. If you have a lot of navigation items your user will have an easier experience on your website and UX (user experience) is extremely important in design.

-2. It enables users to navigate quickly and therefore in turn keeps users on your website longer.
-If navigation takes takes too long they will lose patience and leave.
+2. It enables users to navigate quickly and therefore, in turn, keeps users on your website longer.
+If navigation takes too long they will lose patience and leave.

 3. It will also help to increase your total page views